-Plummer Alston "Al" Jones, Jr., -
+Plummer Alston "Al" Jones, Jr., \

 e have grown up knowing the motto of the Three Musketeers: All for One, One for All.
-Now we more fully understand the contract of the Contract One, One for All.
 Now we more fully understand that the musketeers were articulating in rather elegant shorthand their endorsement of the concepts of group unity and group diversity.